Russian-American Company: Early history

 In 1799 the Russian government appointed an official, with the title 'Correspondent', to maintain oversight of company affairs, the first being Nikolai Rezanov.
 This role was soon expanded to a three-seat board of directors, with two elected by the stockholders and one appointed by the government.
 Additionally the directors had to send reports of the company's activities directly to the tsar.
 They also appointed a Chief Manager of the company, who was stationed in North America to directly administer the forts, trade stations and outposts.

 Alexander Andreyevich Baranov was appointed as the first Chief Manager.
 During his tenure, he founded both Pavlovskaya and later New Archangel, settlements that became operating bases for the company.
 He was replaced in 1818 by an officer appointed from the Imperial Russian Navy.
 The position of Chief Manager was thereafter reserved for Imperial Naval officers.

-The Ukase of 1799 (edict or proclamation) granted the company a monopoly over trade in Russian America, defined with a southern border of 55° N latitude.
+The Ukase of 1799 (decree by the Tsar) granted the company a monopoly over trade in Russian America, defined with a southern border of 55° N latitude.
 Tsar Alexander I in the Ukase of 1821 asserted its domain to 45°50′ N latitude, revised by 1822 to 51° N latitude.
 This border was challenged by both Great Britain and the United States, which ultimately resulted in the Russo-American Treaty of 1824 and the Russo-British Treaty of 1825.
 These established 54°40′ as the ostensible southward limit of Russian interests.